furagu/vargs-callback/README.md

 }
 ```

-Or with little "arguments definition language":
+Some provide a little "arguments definition language":

 ```js
 function openTheDoor() {